Colson Montgomery: Professional career

+Minor leagues

 The Chicago White Sox selected Montgomery in the first round with the 22nd overall selection of the 2021 Major League Baseball draft.
 He signed with the White Sox for a $3 million signing bonus.
 He made his professional debut with the Rookie-level Arizona Complex League White Sox.
 Over 104 at-bats in 26 games, Montgomery slashed .287/.396/.362 with seven doubles and seven RBI.

 Montgomery was assigned to the Kannapolis Cannon Ballers of the Single-A Carolina League to begin the 2022 season.
 He was promoted to the Winston-Salem Dash of the High-A South Atlantic League in late June.
 Montgomery was promoted once again in mid-August to the Birmingham Barons of the Double-A Southern League.
 Over 96 games between the three teams, he slashed .274/.381/.429 with 11 home runs, 47 RBI, and 17 doubles.
 He opened the 2023 season on the injured list with oblique and back injuries.
 Montgomery returned to play in early June, playing ten games with the Arizona League White Sox before being assigned to the Dash.
 In late July, he was promoted to Birmingham.
 Over 64 games, he batted .287 with eight home runs and 37 RBI.
 After the season, he was selected to play in the Arizona Fall League for the Glendale Desert Dogs.

-Montgomery was assigned to the Charlotte Knights of the Triple-A International League to open the 2024 season.
+Montgomery was assigned to the Charlotte Knights of the Triple-A International League for the 2024 season.
 In 130 games, he slashed .214/.329/.381 with 18 home runs, 63 RBI, and eight stolen bases.
 On November 19, 2024, the White Sox added Montgomery to their 40-man roster to protect him from the Rule 5 draft.

-Montgomery was optioned to Triple-A Charlotte to begin the 2025 season, batting .218/.298/.435 with 11 home runs, 30 RBI, and two stolen bases over 55 games.
+Montgomery was optioned to Charlotte to begin the 2025 season, batting .218/.298/.435 with 11 home runs, 30 RBI, and two stolen bases over 55 games.

+Chicago White Sox

+2025 season

 On July 4, 2025, Montgomery was promoted to the major leagues for the first time.
+He made his MLB debut that day as the White Sox starting shortstop at Coors Field versus the Colorado Rockies.
+He recorded his first MLB hit the next day off Rockies starting pitcher Germán Márquez, an RBI triple, and finished the game 3-for-5.
 On July 22, Montgomery hit his first career home run off of Bryan Baker of the Tampa Bay Rays.
+He hit his first career grand slam on August 23 off of Mick Abel of the Minnesota Twins.
+Montgomery finished his rookie year with the White Sox having appeared in 71 games and hitting .239 with 21 home runs and 55 RBI.
+He finished fifth in American League Rookie of the Year voting.